Septic SYSTEM Services

 - Wet spots in the lawn or any unusual plant growth near near sewage leaching system.

 - Temporary backing up of sewage, especially at floor drains.

 - Discharging off color and/or odorous sewage.

 The maximum life of most home sewage systems is 12 to 20 years.
-They then need to be rebuilt.
 Your County Health Department will assist you in recommending the best repair for your septic system.
 State law requires that the local health department inspect any sewage system installation.
 The Health Department Inspection Report is your best assurance that the work has properly been performed.